szelongq/tp/docs/UserGuide.md

 * The number of hours worked/overtime to be removed **cannot be greater than the employee's current number of hours worked/overtime.**

 Examples:
-* `list` followed by `deductHoursWorked 2 hw/5 o/3` removes 5 hours worked and 3 hours of overtime from the 2nd employee in the employee book.
+* `list` followed by `deductHoursWorked 2 hw/5 o/3` removes 5 hours worked and 3 hours of overtime from the 2nd employee in HeRon.
 * `find n/Sam` followed by `deductHoursWorked 1 o/2` removes 2 hours of overtime from the 1st employee in the results of the `find` command.

 #### Start Payroll : `startPayroll`